 Rudy Corpuz speaks on the steps of City Hall on Oct.
 7, 2025.
 Photo by Eleni Balakrishnan.

-Many things move slowly in this city, but the action has been quick on getting a violence prevention program off the ground and running in the Tenderloin.
+Many things move slowly in this city, but the action has been quick on getting a violence-prevention program up and running in the Tenderloin.
 We first reported Supervisor Bilal Mahmoodโ€™s call for such a program in October in the form of a resolution, typically toothless appeals made at City Hall.
-And already, the program is up and running: United Playaz, which does violence prevention in SoMA, has moved into a space at the Tenderloin Community Benefit Districtโ€™s office next to the playground, and their kickoff event is expected by the first week of February.

 โ€œPeople who grew up in the Tenderloin are running this program,โ€ said Rudy Corpuz, the founder of United Playaz, who attributes the quick development of the program to the fact that it was community-led. โ€œThese are guys who were involved in the lifestyle, but now theyโ€™re on the other side of the gun.โ€